RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 O'SCANNLAIN, Circuit Judge, Joined by GOULD, TALLMAN and BEA, Circuit Judges, dissenting:

 Montz does not claim to have sold his rights as a copyright owner.
 To the contrary, he alleges that he retained those rights, and that Pilgrim implicitly promised
-*not* to use or to disclose his ideas *without his consent.* As the district court properly held, an action to enforce a promise not to use or to disclose ideas embodied in copyrighted material without authorization asserts rights equivalent to those protected by the Copyright Act.
+*not* to use or to disclose his ideas *without his consent.*
+As the district court properly held, an action to enforce a promise not to use or to disclose ideas embodied in copyrighted material without authorization asserts rights equivalent to those protected by the Copyright Act.
 Accordingly, the district court's determination that the Copyright Act preempts Montz's claims should be affirmed.
-I respectfully dissent from the Court's opinion to the contrary.
+I respectfully dissent from the Court's opinion to the contrary.&hellip;

 ### I

- &hellip;

 I shall address only the second prong [of the preemption analysis]: whether Montz's claims are "equivalent" to the exclusive rights afforded to copyright owners by section 106.

 #### A